Mizzou-CBMI/COSMOS2/README.rst

 History
 ___________

-COSMOS was published as an Application Note in the journal `Bioinformatics <http://bioinformatics.oxfordjournals.org/>`_, but has evolved a lot since it's original inception.
-If you use COSMOS for research, please cite it's `manuscript <http://bioinformatics.oxfordjournals.org/content/early/2014/06/29/bioinformatics.btu385>`_.
+Cosmos was published as an Application Note in the journal `Bioinformatics <http://bioinformatics.oxfordjournals.org/>`_, but has evolved a lot since it's original inception.
+If you use Cosmos for research, please cite it's `manuscript <http://bioinformatics.oxfordjournals.org/content/early/2014/06/29/bioinformatics.btu385>`_.
 This means a lot to the author.

 Since the original publication, it has been re-written and open-sourced by the original author, in a collaboration between